-In these circumstances it would seem that as union of British and English-speaking geologists might overcome the difficulties which appear so formidable as between the different European nations, and might lay a broad foundation of geological fact, classification, nomenclature and representation which would ultimately be adopted by other countries as far as local diversities and differences of language might permit.
-Such a geological union would naturally be accompanied or followed by similar co-operation in other departments of investigation in patural science:
+In these circumstances it would seem that a union of British geologists might overcome the difficulties which appear so formidable as between the different European nations, and might lay a broad foundation of geological fact, classification, nomenclature and representation which would ultimately be adopted by other countries as far as local diversities and differences of language might permit.
+Such a geological union would naturally be accompanied or followed by similar co-operation in other departments of investigation in natural science.